-How Cities Can Better ‘Manage’ Car Dependency … And Reduce It
+How Cities Can Use Transportation Demand Management to ‘Manage’ Car Dependency

 The same tool that communities have used for decades to make commutes easier on drivers can be refashioned to reduce reliance on automobiles, a leading planning consultancy argues — and there’s a better blueprint that cities can follow right now.